 We had anticipated about 25 enrollees for this first semester.
 We had 25 enrollees … by the end of that first weekend.
-We raised the limit to 50, and blew through that marker as well.
-Southeastern University, ever-gracious, worked with us to expand the program to allow for 100 enrollees, which you filled within a matter of weeks.
-This fall, this group of hardworking parents will begin their journey toward their Master of Arts in Classical Studies, at an affordable rate, all aligned with the Classical Conversations curricula they are already doing.
+Soon we raised the limit to 50, and blew through that marker as well.
+Southeastern University, ever-gracious, worked with us to expand the program to allow for 100 enrollees.
+This, you filled within a matter of weeks.
+This fall, this group of hardworking parents will begin their journey toward their Master of Arts in Classical Studies, at an affordable rate, all aligned with the Classical Conversations curricula they are already using.

 But … that wasn’t enough.
 We also heard from many of you that you would love to join the master program, but you had yet to obtain your undergraduate degree.

 This undergraduate program is a “degree-seeking” arrangement of accredited courses.
 We will hold your hand through the process and guide you as you sign up to take courses through CC Plus or ICS and start earning college credit!
 You asked for it, we heard you, and we are beyond excited to announce the release of our Undergraduate Program where you can earn your associate or bachelor degree through Southeastern University.

 - All 3 credit courses range from $300-$600 dollars